o2r-project/erc-spec/erc-spec.md

 - `license.data `_String_.
 License information for the data included.
 - `license.md` _String_.
 License information for the metadata included.
 Should be cc0 to include in catalogues.
 - `license.text`_String_.
 License information for the text included.
-- `license.uibindings` _String_.
-License information for the UI-bindings included.
 - `mainfile` _String_.
 The suggested main file of workspace
 - `mainfile_candidates` _Array_.
 Unsorted list of mainfile candidates of the workspace.
 - `paperLanguage` _Array of strings_.
 List of guessed languages for the workspace.